tomalbrc/filament/docs/src/content/block-behaviours.md

-Certainly!
-Here’s the updated documentation incorporating the new and existing behaviours for blocks:

 # Block Behaviours

 Block behaviours can be customized to add unique properties to blocks.
 All behaviours are optional, and some can be applied to both items and blocks.